pivotal/docs-platform-automation/docs/index.md

     * `Concourse Tasks`
     * `Docker Image for Concourse Tasks`

-!!! note
-    If the Pivnet link does not work for you, you might not have access to the product.
-    Please communicate this in the #pcf-automation slack channel until the project is GA.

 2. Store the `platform-automation-image-*.tgz`
    in a blobstore that can be accessed via a Concourse pipeline.